 27 May 2014: Nancy Hills presents her research, funded by the Society's Janet Arnold Award.

-This lecture series is a key part of our public outreach.
-It also provides visitors the opportunity to explore the ground floor of our Burlington House apartments, which are not generally open.
-There, a large selection of our paintings are on display with a sample of museum objects like the processional cross found on Bosworth Field.
+We launched our public lecture series in 2012 as a way to share the work of the Society and the work of Fellows of the Society with the public.
+The series is a key part of our public outreach, and provides visitors with a unique opportunity to explore the ground floor of our Burlington House apartments.
+A large selection of our paintings are on display in the ground floor rooms, alongside museum objects such as the processional cross found on Bosworth Field.

 Public Lectures 2017–2018